Arash Arami is an Associate Professor at the University of Waterloo and the Director of the Neuromechanics and Assistive Robotics Laboratory.

 Researcher in medical engineering, focusing on rehabilitation and assistive robotics, human-machine interfaces and interaction and applied machine learning.

-He obtained a degree in Electronic (Biomedical) Engineering from the University of Genoa, Italy, in 1998, then a Ph.D. in Artificial Intelligence (Mathematical Logic) from the School of Informatics of the University of Edinburgh, Scotland, in 2005.
-He then turned his attention to assistive robotics and spent 4.5 years as a post-doctoral fellow at the Advanced Robotics Laboratory of the University of Genoa, Italy.
-Since 2009 he is a researcher at the Institute of Robotics and Mechatronics of the DLR – German Aerospace Center.
-Since 2021 he is a full professor in assistive robotics at the Friedrich-Alexander University of Erlangen-Nuremberg, Germany.
-He has (co)authored some 150 scientific papers, is involved in a few national and international research projects, and regularly serves for international editorial boards and committees.
+Dr. Castellini leads the Assistive Intelligent Robotics Group at the University of Erlangen-Nuremberg, Germany.
+He obtained a Ph.D. in Artificial Intelligence from the University of Edinburgh, Scotland, in 2005; he then spent 4.5 years as a post-doctoral fellow at the Advanced Robotics Laboratory of the University of Genoa, Italy.
+Since 2009 he is a researcher at the Institute of Robotics and Mechatronics of the DLR – German Aerospace Center, and since 2021 he is a full professor in assistive robotics, focussing on human-machine interaction and interfaces for prosthetics, rehabilitation devices, and extended reality.

 Professor